sygnaltech/mailerlite-util/README.md

 Current core features;

 1. Allow users to re-display MailerLite pop-ups that have been viewed, and closed, in the current page visit.
+2. Determines whether pop-ups have been shown, so that you can hide/show your re-display pop-up button appropriately.

 *This library will be expanded as needed, and broken into modules for convenient selection of the parts you need.*